 Half Moon Bay State Beach and the nearby beaches and coastal trails are often referred altogether as Half Moon Bay.
-They offer several shorter coastal trails and the chance to see wildlife there is pretty good.
+They offer several shorter coastal trails, and the chance to see wildlife there is also pretty good.
 We’ve seen a bunch of seals both around Moss Beach and Pillar Point Bluff.

 The loveliest wildflower trail was probably Pillar Point Bluff Trail south of Moss Beach.
 We’ve been there at the beginning of March and you better plan your visit in early spring, too, if you want to see a lot of flowers.